-The job you have can influence your car insurance rates in a positive or negative way.
-The insurance industry has evaluated many occupations to determine their driving habits and used this information to set car insurance rates.
+The insurance industry has evaluated many occupations to determine driving habits and uses this information to set car insurance rates.
 Clerks and cashiers currently have an average yearly car insurance rate of $1,105.93.

-In addition to taking cash payment, making change, and processing credit and debit card orders, cashiers and clerks have many other responsibilities.
+In addition to taking cash payments, making change, and processing credit and debit card orders, cashiers and clerks have many other responsibilities.

 They can assist customers, answer questions, and lead a customer to items in the store when the customer cannot locate an item on their own.